 Elementary schools across the city are participating in an initiative to increase diversity in their programs by giving admissions priorities to students who qualify for free and reduced lunch (FRL), students in temporary housing, English Language Learners, and other groups.
 Learn more about diversity in admissions (DIA) in the current list of schools participating in diversity initiatives.

 How to Apply

 When the application period is open:

-- Choose up to 12 schools that you’d like your child to attend.
+- Choose up to 12 kindergarten programs that you’d like your child to attend.

 - Add these programs to their kindergarten application.

 - Order these school choices in the application in your order of preference, with your favorite school at the top as #1.

 Your child will get an offer to your highest possible choice considering the factors discussed in the “Learn How Students Get Offers” section above.